Screening for COVID-19: guidance for employers

-If a worker or non-worker has none of the symptoms or exposures asked about in question-based screening, and get a negative result on a rapid antigen test, if used, they generally:
+If a person passes the screening — meaning they have none of the symptoms or exposures asked about in question-based screening, and get a negative result on a rapid antigen test, if used — they generally:

 - may enter the workplace at that time

 - should continue to follow any public health and workplace control measures such as wearing a mask where required

 - should continue to self-monitor for new symptoms